School of Medical Science and Technology: Masters in Medical Science and Technology (MMST)

 The school runs a master's degree in Medical Science and Technology, a three-year postgraduate course specially designed for M.B.B.S. graduates to train them in clinical research and medicine.
 The aim is to provide a platform for interdisciplinary teaching and research in the field of medicine and clinical research which can lead to a better integrated healthcare delivery system.
 Students spend first two years in doing various course works in medicine and clinical research etc.).
 The last year of course is reserved for internal or external training either in India or abroad on actual research projects.

 The students of MMST also serve as hospitalists at BC Roy Technology Hospital, a hospital with Intensive Care Unit and housing research labs for Medical Imaging, Instrumentation and Telemedicine, clinical exposure provides in the clinical acumen the student for interdisciplinary research.

 The students are exposed to all kinds of imaging modalities – microscopic and macroscopic – and will work on advanced image processing systems.

-This programme imparts engineering skills to medical professionals and train them for the state-of-the-art medical research in frontier areas of Medical Imaging, Molecular Imaging and Image Analysis, Biomaterials and Implants, Biophysics, Medical Statistics, Telemedicine, Biomedical Instrumentation, Early Detection of Cancer, Immuno-technology, Recombinant DNA Technology, Biomedical Simulation, Wound research and so on.
+This program imparts engineering skills to medical professionals and train them for medical research in areas of Medical Imaging, Molecular Imaging and Image Analysis, Biomaterials and Implants, Biophysics, Medical Statistics, Telemedicine, Biomedical Instrumentation, Early Detection of Cancer, Immuno-technology, Recombinant DNA Technology, Biomedical Simulation, Wound research and so on.

 MTech in Medical Imaging and Informatics

 The school offers a master's degree in Medical Imaging and Informatics, a two-year postgraduate course specially designed for BTech/B.E (Electrical, Electronics, Instrumentation).
-From 2022, the M.Tech program in Medical Imaging and Informatics is offered jointly with the department of Electrical Engineering, IIT Kharagpur.
+From 2022, the M.Tech. program in Medical Imaging and Informatics is offered jointly with the department of Electrical Engineering, IIT Kharagpur.
 The aim of the course is to provide knowledge to design CAD (computer aided diagnostics) system.
 During their first year students undergo course work, to name a few; PIMI (Physics and Instrumentation in Medical Imaging instruments like ultra-sound, C.T, MRI, etc.), Digital Image processing, BioStatistics, MEMS, Pattern Recognition and Machine Intelligence in Medicine, Computer vision, Medical Image Analysis.

-Second-year students have options to do projects such as DAAD IIT Master Sandwich, internship in MNC, be a part of selective ongoing projects, etc.

-This programme helps students to apply their technical skills to assist repetitive work, reduce time requirement and improve the efficiency in the line of diagnosis under multiple medical imaging modalities.

 The MTech students will be exposed to different aspects of translational health research which will include medical imaging and advanced image processing systems, biomedical signal processing BioMEMS and sensors, Biomedical Instrumentation, Embedded systems, Microfluidics and point-of-care diagnostics, Biostatistics, Biomaterials, Regenerative Medicine, Cancer research, Cardiovascular research, Immunology and Immunotherapeutics, Biomarker Discovery, Herbal medicine, Clinical and Epidemiological research and Molecular virology research.

 MTech in Biomedical Engineering

-The school recently introduced masters degree in Biomedical Engineering.
+The school recently introduced master's degree programs in Biomedical Engineering.